 The symbolism of the birth of Mahishasurmardini is presented here.
 The author also briefly outlines how the nine forms of the goddess form an ascending hierarchy of shakti or energy rising from the root chakra at the base of the spine, mulādhara, traveling upwards gaining strength and force and momentum with each upward gust and impulsion until it reaches the crown and passing beyond unites with its Lord.

 The author, in this part, cites some significant descriptions given by the Mother of her realisations.
 These passages speak of how Sri Aurobindo’s Integral Yoga takes a giant leap over tradition wherein he is not content with the slaying of a demon or many demons but by their conversion or dissolution for good.
 But for this not only man but even the gods must collaborate.

-In these passages we get a glimpse of the fundamental difference between Integral Yoga and other paths of yoga.
+These passages give a glimpse of the fundamental difference between Integral Yoga and other paths of yoga.
 We learn about the evolutionary aim in Integral Yoga, which Sri Aurobindo summarises as – to become divine in the nature of the world.
-Commenting on a letter of Sri Aurobindo, she tells us that if one cannot change the nature it is not worth the trouble of doing yoga, for yoga is done precisely in order to change the nature.
+The Mother tells us that if one cannot change the nature it is not worth the trouble of doing yoga, for yoga is done precisely in order to change the nature.